Wenorter/3JS-Upper-Mountains-Expedition/README.md

 # 3JS-Upper-Mountains-Expidition
-An atmospheric walking simulator in a mysterious mountaintops.
+An atmospheric walking simulator set in a mysterious mountaintops.